pingcap/docs-tidb-operator/en/enable-tls-between-components.md

 # Enable TLS between TiDB Components

-This document describes how to enable Transport Layer Security (TLS) between components of the TiDB cluster in Kubernetes, which is supported since TiDB Operator v1.1.
+This document describes how to enable Transport Layer Security (TLS) between components of the TiDB cluster on Kubernetes, which is supported since TiDB Operator v1.1.

 To enable TLS between TiDB components, perform the following steps: